Leandro Chaves

-Leandro Chaves Rodrigues (born 4 October 1983), better known as Leandro Chaves, is a Brazilian footballer who plays for Potiguar.
+Leandro Chaves Rodrigues (born 4 October 1983), better known as Leandro Chaves, is a Brazilian former footballer who played as a midfielder.

 Career

 Chaves was born in Duque de Caxias and played football for America Football Club, appearing for the club in the 2007 Copa do Brasil.
 In the summer of 2013 Chaves signed with Iran Pro League club Foolad.
 In his first and only season with Foolad, Chaves helped the club win the Iran Pro League title for the second time in the club's history.